jprichardson/node-fs-extra/README.md

 This contains items that I'm considering doing.
 I'd love community feedback.

 * File system walker.
-I really like this one: https://github.com/daaku/nodejs-walker
+I really like this one: https://github.com/daaku/nodejs-walker ... this might be adding too much.
 * File/directory tree watcher.
-There are quite a few.
+There are quite a few. ... this also might be adding too much.
 * Method to move files.
 * Copy sync.
 * Thinking about moving `rimraf`, `ncp`, and `mkdirps` code into this library.
 I'd like fs-extra to be a stable library that module authors can depend upon.
 A bunch of other dependencies kinda sucks for modules/libraries.
+I'm leaning against this now.
 * Change documentation to use the `fse` prefix instead of `fs`.
 This may encourage people to start using `fse` as a prefix and hence make their code clearer that they're not using the native `fs`.
 I'm very undecided on this one since `fs-extra` is a drop in replacement for the native `fs`.
+I'm leaning against this now.